jhpce-jhu/jhpce_mkdocs/docs/ourtools/features.md

 *[HTML]: Hyper Text Markup Language

 ## Glossary
 There's a way to create a document which is automatically updated when people define abbrieviations.
 See the wishlist document for details.
+Currently we have a manually written glossary, because that was quicker, and allows for the explanation to be longer than many page authors would probably provide in their individual pages.

 ## Definition List
 You can create an indented block of text using a colon followed by FOUR space characters.